Yandex Cloud

 1. Create a security group and configure it.

-2. Create a Managed Service for ClickHouse® target cluster with the computing capacity and storage size appropriate for the environment where the copied database is deployed.
+2. Create a Managed Service for ClickHouse® target cluster with the computing and storage capacity matching the source database’s environment.

-When creating a cluster, specify the security group prepared earlier.
+When creating a cluster, specify the security group you created earlier.

 3. Create a source endpoint: